SortableJS/Sortable/README.md

  * name: `String` — group name
  * pull: `true|false|'clone'` — ability to move from the list. `clone` — copy the item, rather than move.
- * put: `true|false|["foo", "bar"]` — whether elements can be added from other lists, or an array of group names from which elements can be taken
+ * put: `true|false|["foo", "bar"]` — whether elements can be added from other lists, or an array of group names from which elements can be taken.
+Demo: http://jsbin.com/naduvo/2/edit?html,js,output

 ---